xwangbolt/openapi_generator_Bolt_SDK/docs/Address.md

 ### NewAddress

-`func NewAddress(firstName string, lastName string, streetAddress1 string, locality string, postalCode string, countryCode string, ) *Address`
+`func NewAddress(id string, firstName string, lastName string, streetAddress1 string, locality string, postalCode string, countryCode string, ) *Address`

 NewAddress instantiates a new Address object
 This constructor will assign default values to properties that have it defined,